PanosKatsaras/ASP.NETCore-Quiz/README.md

 Create a new file named appsettings.local.json (or any suitable name) in the project root.
 This file will contain local configurations including the database connection string.

-Open SQL Server Management Studio (SSMS) or use SQL Server Object Explorer in Visual Studio.
+Open SQL Server Management Studio (SSMS) or use SQL Server Object Explorer in Visual Studio 2022.

 Connect to the LocalDB instance (usually (LocalDB)\MSSQLLocalDB).